barrnj001/virtual-pets-amok/README.md

 8. Create method to clean cat litterbox.

+## Notes

-Notes: Feeding should raise litterbox status and a dog’s need to use the bathroom.
+Feeding should raise litterbox status and a dog’s need to use the bathroom.
 If a dog is not taken outside before their bathroom need is over a certain amount, they will make a mess in their cage.
 If this happens, you must choose to clean dog cages to restore lost health.

 Feeding/Watering will be interfaces.